2020PB/police-brutality/reports/Oregon.md

 ### Police slash tires of truck | September 23rd

 Police puncture the tires of a vehicle in the road during a protest.
-It is unclear if the vehicle was related to protests.
+The driver is believed to be a bystander who stopped to let protesters pass.

-tags: property-destruction
+tags: property-destruction, bystander

 id: or-portland-362